-93120.1 Definitions.
+§ 93120.1 Definitions.

-- (a) For the purposes of this section, the following definitions shall apply: - (1) "ARB" means the California Air Resources Board. - (1) "ANSI" means the American National Standards Institute. - (2) "Architectural plywood" means a custom-made finished product consisting of a decorative wood veneer affixed to a platform that is produced by fabricators on a special-order basis to be used as produced. - (2) "ARB" means the California Air Resources Board. - (3) "ANSI" means the American National Standards Institute. - (3) "ASTM" means the American Society for Testing and Materials.
+- (a) For the purposes of this Airborne Toxic Control Measure, the following definitions shall apply: - (1) "ANSI" means the American National Standards Institute. - (2) "ARB" means the California Air Resources Board. - (3) "ASTM" means the American Society for Testing and Materials. - (4) "Batch" means the amount of composite wood product manufactured during a shift (8 or 12 hours, plus or minus one hour of production).

-- (4) "ASTM" means the American Society for Testing and Materials. - (4) "Batch" means the amount of composite wood product manufactured during a shift (8 or 12 hours, plus or minus one hour of production). - (5) "Batch" means the amount of composite wood product manufactured during an eight-hour period or a production run of 1,000,000 square feet per product type. - (5) "Combination core" means a platform for making hardwood plywood that consists of a combination of layers of veneer and particleboard or medium density fiberboard. - (6) "Combination core" means a core material for making hardwood plywood that consists of a combination of layers of veneer and particleboard, medium density fiberboard, or other materials. - (6) "Component part" means a fabricated part that contains one or more composite wood products and is used in the assembly of finished goods. - (7) "Composite core" means a platform core material for making hardwood plywood or laminated products that consists of particleboard and/or medium density fiberboard, or combination core. - "Composite \text{\text{\$\psi}} wood \text{\$\text{\$P}} products" means hardwood plywood, (8)particleboard, and medium density fiberboard.
-"Composite wood products" does not include hardboard, structural plywood as specified in the Voluntary Product Standard - Structural Plywood (PS 1-07), structural panels as specified in the Voluntary Product Standard - Performance Standard for Wood-Based Structural-Use Panels (PS 2-04), structural composite lumber as specified in "Standard Specification for Evaluation of Structural Composite Lumber Products" (ASTM D 5456-06), oriented strand board, glued laminated timber as specified in "Structural Glued Laminated Timber" (ANSI A190.1-2002), prefabricated wood I-joists as specified in "Standard Specification for Establishing and Monitoring Structural Capacities of Prefabricated Wood I-Joists" (ASTM D 5055-05), finger-jointed lumber, or "composite wood products" used inside of new vehicles as defined in section 430 of the California Vehicle Code (excluding recreational vehicles), rail cars, boats, aerospace craft, or aircraft. - (9) "Distributor" means any person to whom a composite wood product or finished good is sold or supplied for the purposes of resale or distribution in commerce, except that manufacturers and retailers are not "distributors."
+- (5) "Combination core" means a platform for making hardwood plywood that consists of a combination of layers of veneer and particleboard or medium density fiberboard. - (6) "Component part" means a fabricated part (e.g., a cabinet door) that contains one or more composite wood products and is used in the assembly of finished goods. - (7) "Composite core" means a platform for making hardwood plywood or laminated products that consists of particleboard and/or medium density fiberboard, or combination core. - (8)"Composite wood products" means hardwood plywood - composite core. hardwood plywood - veneer core, particleboard, and medium density fiberboard, and thin medium density fiberboard.
+"Composite wood products" does not include hardboard, structural plywood as specified in the Voluntary Product Standard - Structural Plywood (PS 1-07), structural panels as specified in the Voluntary Product Standard - Performance Standard for Wood-Based Structural-Use Panels (PS 2-04), structural composite lumber as specified in "Standard Specification for Evaluation of Structural Composite Lumber Products" (ASTM D 5456-06), oriented strand board, glued laminated timber as specified in "Structural Glued Laminated Timber" (ANSI A190.1-2002), prefabricated wood I-joists as specified in "Standard Specification for Establishing and Monitoring Structural Capacities of Prefabricated Wood I-Joists" (ASTM D 5055-05), finger-jointed lumber, or "composite wood products" used inside of new vehicles as defined in section 430 of the California Vehicle Code (excluding recreational vehicles), rail cars, boats, aerospace craft, or aircraft. - (9) "Curved plywood" means plywood made in a curved press using radio frequency curing and including bent plywood made by using steam and/or heat to form a flat panel into a bent or curved shape. - (9)(10) "Distributor" means any person to whom a composite wood product or finished good is sold or supplied for the purposes of resale or distribution in commerce, except that manufacturers and retailers are not "distributors."
+In some transactions, a distributor may function as a "retailer." - (10)(11)"Door" means a finished good used to close off a room, closet, or entrance.
+A "door" moves on hinges, slides or rotates, and consists of a movable panel or combination of panels, and may include component parts. - (12) "Dunnage" means loose packing material used to protect cargo during shipment.